Skip to content

 Meanwhile, Common Pleas Court — not a deli scale but the scales of justice — has been asked to determine the rightful owner of the Koch name.

-Li — who paid $625,000 for the building and the business at 4309 Locust St., according to city records — said he did not intend to operate the deli, which was founded by the Koch family 1966.
+Li — who paid $625,000 for the building and the business at 4309 Locust St., according to city records — said he did not intend to operate the deli, which was founded by the Koch family in 1966.

 After refurbishing the space, Li leased it to Morshed Ali Alqaifi in late 2021.
-By mid-2023, Alqaifi owed $18,000 in rent, according to Municipal Court records and Li began eviction proceedings.
+By mid-2023, Alqaifi owed $18,000 in rent, according to Municipal Court records, and Li began eviction proceedings.
 In November 2023, health inspectors reported finding no hot water, inadequate refrigeration, and evidence of rodents, and ordered Koch’s closed.

 Alqaifi signed a judgment, allowing him to step away without repaying the back rent, according to court records.
 A month later, Alqaifi leased a space at 622 Market St., near Independence Mall, and put up signs that it would open as Koch’s Deli.